Do Periods Sync? Learn the Science Behind It

 So what is the truth?

-You can tell whoever you want whatever you want, as long as you’re comfortable.
-It’s great to open up and talk about these things with supportive friends when you’re ready– it helps to find comfort in community and solidarity amongst peers when going through big life changes like this.
-Periods are something you’ll be experiencing for a large part of your life, so removing the awkwardness around them is crucial.
+They can tell whoever they want whatever they want, as long as they're comfortable.
+It’s great to open up and talk about all things periods with supportive friends when they're ready, whether they want to open up about period symptoms or cycle length.
+It always helps to find comfort in community and solidarity amongst peers when going through big life changes like this.
+Periods are something they'll be experiencing for a large part of their life, so removing the awkwardness around them is crucial.

-You can talk to friends about tampons, whether or not they’ve gotten their first periods, any stories they (or you) have heard from older siblings or parents.
-The topics of conversation are endless, and can serve to bring you and your friends closer together– whether your cycles end up syncing or not.
-And if you and your friends are feeling worried about potentially experiencing leaks or cramps at school, check out the linked blog posts to figure out what to do when surprise periods strike.
+Your teen can talk to friends about tampons, cycle lengths, whether or not they’ve gotten their first periods, any stories they've heard from older siblings or you, their parents.
+The topics of conversation are endless, and can serve to bring them closer together with their friends —whether their menstrual cycles are synced or not.
+And they're feeling worried about potentially experiencing leaks or cramps at school, check out the linked blog posts to figure out what to do when surprise periods strike (hey period underwear, we're looking at you!).

 So, what did we learn?
-Period cycle syncing may or may not be a thing, but the science seems to lean more to the side of non-existence.
+Period cycle syncing may or may be a thing, but the science and menstrual cycle data seems to lean more to the side of non-existence.
 While Martha McClintock’s original 1971 paper offered a resounding “Yes!,” reviews of these studies and the phenomenon in 2006 and 2013 disproved the idea, while a smaller 2017 study suggests that menstruating people who live together might affect each other in more ways than just period timing, such as via menstrual migraines and more.

 For now, the science and the answer is still hazy.
-Perhaps you’ll experience period syncing with friends and family at some point in your life, or perhaps it’ll just be a weird coincidence.
+Perhaps your teen will experience period syncing with friends and family at some point in their life, or perhaps it’ll be just a coincidence.
 Either way, now you know where the idea came from.

-Oh, and just in case– make sure you take a peek at some of our Period Underwear.
-It’s a great solution to prevent leaks, no matter if you’re synced up or not.
+Oh, and just in case—make sure you take a peek at some of our Period Underwear.
+It’s a great solution to prevent leaks, no matter if your teen is synced up or not.